DanielPollithy/danielpollithy.github.io/_posts/2019-07-05-Hopfield-Networks.md

 featured: false
 comments: false
 title: Hopfield Network
+description: >-
-description: This article explains Hopfield nets, simulates one and contains the relation to the Ising model.
+  This article explains Hopfield nets, simulates one and contains the relation to the Ising model.
 categories:
+  - personal
   - general
 ---